Pleijel's theorem for Schr\"odinger operators: Proofs of lemmas and

-We now fix $r >0$ such that all the singularities of $V$ are contained in the ball of radius $r$ centered at the origin.
+We now fix $r >0$ such that all the singularities of $V$ are contained in the ball of radius $r$ centered at the origin (if there are no singularities, fix $r=1$).

 In this section, $C$ will denote constants which may change from line to line but which never depend on $\la$.
-However we may write down the dependency of $C$ on different parameters to emphasize this point.
+However we may write down the dependency of $C$ on different parameters to emphasize this point. {The same remark applies to the ``O" and ``o" occuring in the formulas.}